 Response: This comment is beyond the scope of this rulemaking.
 This rulemaking establishes the reporting requirements for the National Source Tracking System.
 The actual database development and operation is not conducted though rulemaking; the NRC will obtain the system through a formal procurement process.
+Section L addresses the use of NMMSS for byproduct source tracking.

 Comment K.2: A Federal agency requested that the NRC work jointly with it on a data sharing format to allow them and other agencies to use National Source Tracking System data.
 The commenter stated that agencies across the Federal government should have the opportunity to leverage the data collected by extracting other information useful to the American public, thereby representing potential benefits to government agencies and the American public.